-13.1 Select: "Columns (variables)": these active variables are the categories in this example.

-13.3 After clicking on some check-boxes, press: "Draw" on the menu of the large green windows entitled Kohonen map.

-13.4 You can change the font size: ("Font") and dilate the obtained Kohonen map: ("Dilat.") to make it more legible.
+- 13.1 Select: "Columns (variables)": these active variables are the categories in this example. - 13.2 Select a (4 x 4) map, and continue. - 13.3 After clicking on some check-boxes, press: "Draw" on the menu of the large green windows entitled Kohonen map. - 13.4 You can change the font size: ("Font") and dilate the obtained Kohonen map: ("Dilat.") to make it more legible.
 The categories appearing in the same cell are often associated in the same responses.
-This property holds, at a lesser degree, for contiguous cells.

-13.5 Pressing "AxeView", and selecting one axis allows one to enrich the display with pieces of information about a specified principal axis: large positive coordinates in red colour, large negative coordinates in green, with some transitional hues.

-13.6 Go back to the main menu, click on: "Kohonen map" and choose the item "Active observations".

-13.7 Select a (12×12) map, and redo the previous operations for the observations (the button "Dilat." is now indispensable).
+This property holds, at a lesser degree, for contiguous cells. - 13.5 Pressing "AxeView", and selecting one axis allows one to enrich the display with pieces of information about a specified principal axis: large positive coordinates in red colour, large negative coordinates in green, with some transitional hues. - 13.6 Go back to the main menu, click on: "Kohonen map" and choose the item "Active observations" - 13.7 Select a (12 x 12) map, and redo the previous operations for the observations (the button "Dilat." is now indispensable).